Wambugu-dennis/Docker-docks/README.md

              > --gateway 10.2.1.3 \
              > -o parent=denno3 \ (here we are trying to tie our macvlan network to the host network interface
              > dennohmcvln

-        - checking whether this network has been created, run:
+     -checking whether this network has been created, run:
              #sudo docker network ls
      -this shows the new macvlan just created (dennohmcvln) and the driver/network type macvlan

 - remember the two contanainers we created in the user defined network 2 (cont21 and cont22), we want to deploy them into the macvlan network
       # steps: